khiz-k/instock/README.md

 Inventory management system in the form of a web application.

-Live version has deleting functionality disabled, feel free to run locally to test that.
+Live version has deleting functionality disabled, feel free to run locally to test that (example):

 ![Website example](/instock.gif)